Saint Mary's Church, Hamilton Village: History

-Founded in the early 19th century to serve as a summer congregation for Philadelphians who were vacationing west of the Schuylkill River, it soon had year-round services.
-The current building dates from 1872 and the parish hall from 1896.
+The building dates from 1872 and the parish hall from 1896.
 During the mid-19th century the parish became a focal point for the Anglo-Catholic movement, which the Rector and congregation supported.
 St. Mary's played a leading role in supporting African-American civil rights, the anti-war movement of the Vietnam era, women's ordination within the Episcopal Church, and the lesbian/gay community's quest for full acceptance.